<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Minimal integrations and automation

-• Not suitable for ongoing team workflows
+• Not suited to ongoing team workflows

 Best for: Users testing free AI note takers